dustinlacewell/plait/README.md

     $ docker run -d -P --name fake_server rastasheep/ubuntu-sshd

 Docker will pull down the image and start the container.
-Docker will expose the internal SSH port (22) to some random port on your host.
+Docker will expose the internal SSH port (22) to some **random port on your host**.
 Run the following command to list it.
-Note, *your port may be different*:
+Note, **your port may be different**:

     $ docker port fake_server 22
     0.0.0.0:49154

-Now we can install our public key into the fake_server so that we are not prompted for a password when logging in with Plait.
-The username is `root`:
+Now we can install our public key into the `fake_server` so that we are not prompted for a password when logging in with Plait.
+The username and password **are both** `root`:

     $ ssh-copy-id -p 49154 root@0.0.0.0

-You should now be able to login to the fake_server as root without a password:
+You should now be able to login to the `fake_server` **as root** without a password:

     $ ssh -o PasswordAuthentication=no -p 49154 root@host

 # Tasks and the Plaitfile

 Plait's job is to execute Tasks.
 Those Tasks are written by you to perform the work you want to execute on remote hosts.
 Those Tasks are contained within a file called `plaitfile.py`.
-Plait will look for this file in the directory where it is invoked - otherwise you can specify the Plaitfile to use with the `-p` flag.
+Plait will look for this file in the directory where it is invoked - otherwise **you can specify the Plaitfile to use** with the `-p` flag.

 Let's create a simple `plaitfile.py` with the following content: